mafintosh/polo/README.md

 });
 ```

-If you choose to put multiple services with the same Polo will load balance them for you.
+If you put multiple services with the same name Polo will load balance them for you.
 Now spin up another node process and polo will automatically distribute information about this service:

 ``` js